STAY UPDATED WITH COTTON UPDATES ON WHATSAPP AT AS LOW AS 6/- PER DAY

-India exported cotton textiles worth $12258 million in 2023-24, a drop of nearly 29 percent compared to the 2021-22 export figures, according to data from states presented in the Rajya Sabha during the ongoing winter session.
+India’s cotton textile exports declined significantly in 2023–24, falling by nearly 29% compared to 2021–22, according to data presented in the Rajya Sabha during the ongoing winter session.

 Read More :- Rupee falls 1 paisa to 84.92 against US dollar in early trade